-I used to start companies and invest in things I was really passionate about, and in most cases I didn’t understand what I was getting into.
-But the one thing I didn’t learn fast enough, is that passion isn’t enough to create a successful business.
-If I stuck with creating businesses that I understood, I would have been much further in my startup.
+I used to start companies and invest in things I was really passionate about.
+In most cases, I didn’t understand what I was getting into.
+But the one thing I didn’t learn fast enough is that passion isn’t enough to create a successful business.
+Had I stuck with creating businesses I understood, I would have been much further in my startup.

-During that time Facebook games were becoming really popular, but there was one big issue.
-Nor my business partner or I understood much about games as we never created one.
-On the other hand our current product solves problems that marketers are facing, which my business partner and I understand really well as we used to own a marketing firm.
+During that time, Facebook games were becoming really popular, but there was one big issue.
+Neither my business partner nor I understood much about games as we never created one.
+On the other hand, our current product solves problems that marketers are facing, which my business partner and I understand really well as we used to own a marketing firm.
 If you look at the business, our growth is exploding because we know what we are doing.

 If you want to increase your odds of succeeding, follow Buffett’s advice by sticking to what you know.